John Potess

 I turned 33 a few weeks ago.
 As they say, turning 33 isn't just another birthday; it's a wake-up call to grab life by the horns, reach for the stars, and YOLO your way through the universe.
 So crack open that world-oyster, take a leap of faith, and ride that wave straight into the sunset, shooting from both barrels into that yeehaw oblivion! ...
 As they say.

-Following the wise words of the sages of old, I decided it was time for a change.
+I decided it was time for a change.
 An epic change, one of massive proportions.
 This would be the year of leveling up.
 The year I'd look back on as "the year it all came together."

 The Journey So Far